przemo199/SteamgiftsAutoManager/README.md

 ## Usage

-To use this tool you need to correctly setup your requests.txt file.
+To use this tool you need to correctly set up your requests.txt file.

 The first two lines must contain ```cookie``` from your steamgifts.com session and corresponding ```xsrf_token```.